 Titan Invest uses the technique when they believe their strategies are at a higher risk of experiencing an extended downturn.

-This is an attempt to time the market – which is what actively managed funds ultimately try to do in order to get higher than market returns.
+This is an attempt to time the market – which is what actively managed funds ultimately try to do to get higher than market returns.
 Note that timing the market for higher returns is extremely difficult to do over the long run, which is why we recommend only having a small percentage of your portfolio in actively managed funds.

 If you invest in the Titan Flagship portfolio, the S&P 500 index will be shorted based on a certain percentage of your holdings.
 For the Titan Opportunities strategy, the Russell 2000 index will be shorted, again by a certain percentage of your portfolio.